 small pumpkin

 The first step is to gather up the toilet paper rolls.
-In our house, empty toilet paper rolls are stored in the craft room – they’re one of my favourite craft supplies.
+In our house, empty toilet paper rolls are stored in the craft room - they are one of my favorite craft supplies.
+As soon as you remove them from the toilet roll holder take them to your craft room.
+Easy, and inexpensive, and this keeps them from the landfill.
 You can also purchase cardboard rolls if you prefer.
-Or cut down any cardboard tube – paper towel roll or wrapping paper roll.
+Or cut down any cardboard tube - longer paper towel roll or wrapping paper roll.

-Once you have your rolls, it’s time to print off the characters for your bowling pins.
+Once you have your rolls, it's time to print off the characters for your bowling pins.
+There are six characters to print.
 We printed ours on heavier card stock, but you could totally use regular printer paper.
 Use the scissors to cut out each character.
 This is a great job for the kids.

 Wrap the characters around the toilet paper roll and then tape the ends in place.
 You will see that each character has a distinct front and back.
 Aren’t they super cute!?

-Feel free to colour the Halloween characters.
-You could totally add more details to each monster, ghost, witch and jack o’lantern.
+Feel free to color the Halloween characters.
+You could totally add more details to each monster, ghost, witch, and the jack-o'lantern.
 Have fun with them!

-When the Halloween pins are ready, it’s time to play.
-Set up the pin in a traditional 1-2-3 pattern and grab your little pumpkin bowling ball.
-If you don’t have a little pumpkin or gourd, a tennis ball will totally do the trick.
-How far you roll your pumpkin will determine how challenging the game is.
-The further back will be a whole lot harder!
+When the Halloween bowling pins are ready, it's time to play.
+You can set up the bowling pins in a traditional 1-2-3 pattern and use a little pumpkin as a bowling ball.
+If you don't have a little pumpkin or gourd, a tennis ball will totally do the trick.
+How far you place the bowling pins from the starting line, will determine how challenging the game is.
+The further back will be a whole lot harder to roll the pumpkin in a straight line!

 Feeling a little more adventurous?
-Try stacking the rolls and seeing how many you can knockdown.
+Try stacking the rolls and seeing how many the kids can knock down.
 Maybe you could even create a totally different way to play.
 I know kids love using these little characters in imaginary play, outside of the bowling game.

-However, you play this Halloween bowling game will be great for home, the classroom or a Halloween party.
+However you decide to play, this Halloween bowling game will be great for home, the classroom, or a Halloween party.
 Have fun!

 Related Posts